ucl-exoplanets/TauREx3_public/doc/source/devel/basics.rst

     B: Another string

 We recommend defining all ``__init__`` arguments as keywords if you intend for your components to be used through the input file.
+The input file only supports arguments that accept:

+    - scalars or strings
+    - lists of scalars and/or strings
+        - i.e ``my_arg = 1, 3.14, hello-world!``

 Input keywords
 ==============